VRConservation/fba-myst/chapters/03-project.md

   A. Objective 1
 ```

 2. **Budget**.
-Create a back-of-the-envelope budget broken down by objectives and tasks.
-You can rough out the costs of tasks by staff, equipment, materials, and other key/generic items.
-Again, don't worry about details; make some rough estimates.
-Napkins and a pen at a restaurant are good tools of the trade!
+Creating a back-of-the-envelope budget helps quickly estimate a project's basic costs—like staff time, equipment, materials, and key activities, e.g., site assessments, community outreach, training sessions, and report preparation—before investing time in a full proposal.
+It’s a simple way to test feasibility and guide early planning decisions.
+Again, don't worry about details, just make some rough estimates.
+Napkins (or junk mail) and a pen at a restaurant are good tools of the trade!
 Capture your proposal ideas and get rolling.
-3. **Scope**.
+4. **Scope**.
 Draft the proposal narrative or scope of work with a detailed description of tasks and activities by objective, using the brief from step one as a guide.
 At this point, it is worth adding a GANTT chart as a project timeline to show the project workflow and check if you've stacked too many activities at certain times or if your schedule is too aggressive.

 ## Scope
 Use the brief to flesh out a more detailed project scope and description.
 Don't be afraid to write and then rewrite various sections.
 Give each a rest for a few days, then return after working on other sections.
 Create a checklist from the proposal RFP solicitation package to ensure you don't forget anything.
 The [Forest Business Alliance](https://www.forestbusinessalliance.org/) has a template checklist that may be useful.